-At all practicum levels, each PS is expected to fulfill the following responsibilities:
+Each PS is expected to fulfill the following responsibilities:

 - Review the conditions specified in this handbook and the "Plan for Practicum Experiences" (Appendix A) with the US.
-Both parties must have a clear understanding of what is involved in a practicum experience (e.g., duties, supervision, work hours, assigned office space, administrative support, provision of materials). - Complete the electronic "Field Hours Log" (baylor.box.com/BaylorSPFieldHoursLog). and have it signed by the field supervisor, on a monthly basis.
-This signed log, along with the "Field Activities Log" (baylor.box.com/BaylorSPFieldActivitiesLog), must be submitted to the US on a monthly basis as well. - Submit the final "Field Hours Log" and "Field Activities Log" files, electronically, to the US at the end of the semester.
+Both parties must have a clear understanding of what is involved in a practicum experience (e.g., duties, supervision, work hours, assigned office space, administrative support, provision of materials). - Complete field hour logs and have them signed by the FS, on a monthly basis. - Submit the final hour logs to the US at the end of the semester.
 Unless previous arrangements have been made, practicum candidates will receive an incomplete grade for the practicum course if they have not submitted all log files by the date noted in the practicum syllabus.